efscomplex/static-site-boilerplate/readme.md

 # by @efscomplex
-> This is a template with structured directories using GulpJS
+> This is a template with structured directories.
+> It uses GulpJS , Sass, Pug template, Fontawesome...
-> use live-server
+> using live-server...
 > Scripts:
 "server": "live-server dist/",
 "server:build": "live-server build/",